openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 At the heart of the analysis is the implementation of an unbiased area estimator.
 Different estimators can be implemented to assess accuracy.
 In the next part, you will use a stratified estimation since you have a sample stratified by the discrete map classes.

-.. _section 4.3.2:
+.. _Section 4.3.2:

 Preparing your CEO collected data for analysis in SEPAL
 """""""""""""""""""""""""""""""""""""""""""""""""""""""

 .. note::

-    This step is fully optional
+    This step is optional.

-Open the .csv file you downloaded from Collect Earth Online in `section 4.2.3`_.
+Open the CSV file you downloaded from CEO in `Section 4.2.3`_.
 It will probably have a name like “ceo-project-name-sample-data-yyyy-mm-dd.csv”.
 Inspect the column data.

 You should have:

 -   A column named “PL_MAP_CLASS” that consists of numeric values.
 These are the classes assigned by the classification.
 -   A column with your question about the correct map class as the column header.
-In this example, it is “IS THIS FOREST OR NON-FOREST”.
+In this example, it is: “IS THIS FOREST OR NON-FOREST”.

 These are the classes you assigned manually in CEO based on map imagery.
-This will either be numeric (1 or 2) or text (Forest and Non-forest) depending on how you set up your Collect Earth Online project.
+This will either be numeric (1 or 2) or text (Forest and Non-forest) depending on how you set up your CEO project.

 .. note::

-    If your column for the correct map class is numeric, you can directly save your .csv file and upload it to SEPAL.
+    If your column for the correct map class is numeric, you can directly save your CSV file and upload it to SEPAL.

 If your column for the correct map class is text, you will need to either: